 The cure for boredom is curiosity There is no cure for curiosity. -DOROTHY PARKER Perceiving order in nature is a deep-seated human need.
 It is our primary aim to convey the relationship among facts and thereby present a totality of the scientific edifice built over the centuries.
-In this process, we marvel at the unity of laws that govern everything in ever-exploding dimensions: from photons to protons, from hydrogen to water, from carbon to DNA, from genome to intelligence, from our planet to the galaxy and to the known Universe.
+In this process, we marvel at the unity of laws that govern everything in the ever-exploding dimensions: from photons to protons, from hydrogen to water, from carbon to DNA, from genome to intelligence, from our planet to the galaxy and to the known Universe.
 Unity in all diversity.

-As we prepare the eleventh edition of our textbook, we cannot help but be struck by the changes that have taken place in the last 40 years.
-From the slogan of the '70s, "Better living through chemistry," to today's saying, "Life by chemistry," one can sense the change in the focus.
-Chemistry helps to provide not just the amenities of a good life, but it is at the core of our conception of and preoccupation with life itself.
-This shift in emphasis demands that our textbook, designed primarily for the education of future practitioners of health sciences, should attempt to provide both the basics as well as a scope of the horizon within which chemistry touches our lives.
+As we prepare the tenth edition of our textbook, we cannot help but be struck by the changes that have taken place in the last 40 years.
+From the slogan of the '70s, "Better living through chemistry" to today's saying "Life by chemistry," one is able to sample the change in the focus.
+Chemistry helps to provide not just the amenities of a good life, but it is at the core of our concept and pre-occupation with life itself.
+This shift in emphasis demands that our textbook designed primarily for the education of future practitioners of Health Sciences should attempt to provide both the basics as well as the scope of the horizon within which chemistry touches our life.

-The increasing use of our textbook made this new edition possible, and we wish to thank our colleagues who adopted the previous editions for their courses.
+The increasing use of our textbook made this new edition possible and we wish to thank our colleagues who adopted the previous editions for their courses.
 Testimony from colleagues and students indicates that we managed to convey our enthusiasm for the subject to students, who find this book to be a great help in studying difficult concepts.

-Therefore, in the new edition we strive further to present an easily readable and understandable text along with more application problems related to health sciences.
-At the same time, we emphasize the inclusion of new relevant concepts and examples in this fast-growing discipline, especially in the biochemistry chapters.
+Therefore, in the new edition we strive further to present an easily readable and understandable text along with more application problems related to the Health Sciences.
+At the same time, we emphasize the inclusion of new relevant concepts and examples in this fast growing discipline especially in the biochemistry chapters.
 We maintain an integrated view of chemistry.
-From the very beginning of the book, we include organic compounds and biochemical substances to illustrate basic principles.
-This progression ascends from the simple to the complex.
+From the very beginning of the book, we include organic compounds and biochemical substances to illustrate the principles.
+The progress is ascension from the simple to the complex.
 We urge our colleagues to advance to the chapters of biochemistry as fast as possible, because there lies most of the material that is relevant to the future professions of our students.

 Dealing with such a giant field in one course, and possibly the only course in which our students get an exposure to chemistry, makes the selection of the material an overarching enterprise.
-We are aware that even though we tried to keep the book to a manageable size and proportion, we included more topics than could be covered in one course.
-Our aim was to provide enough material from which the instructor can select the topics he or she deems important.
-The wealth of problems, both drill and challenging, provide students with numerous ways to test their knowledge from a variety of angles.
+We are aware that even though we tried to keep the book to a manageable size and proportion, we included more topics than could be covered in the course.
+Our aim was to give enough material from which the instructor can select the topics he or she deems important.
+The wealth of problems, both drill and challenging, provides students with numerous ways to test their knowledge from a variety of angles.